There are around 2.8 million sole traders in the UK. It is the most popular, and simplest, way of starting and running a business.

 Sole Trader Package

-Our long-term company formation partner, Duport, offers a Sole Trader Package which will help you get up and running as a sole trader in a matter of hours (including the forms you need to register with HMRC).
+Our long-term company formation partner, Duport, offers a Sole Trader Package which will help you get up and running as a sole trader in a matter of hours.
 The package will also protect your company name in case you want to use a limited company at some time in the future.